mycsHQ/ns-suitescript-mocks/README.md

 ## Roadmap 🛣

 - add tests for the repo
+- add examples for jest
+- add example for other test frameworks
 - switch all eslint warning to errors and fix code
 - cleanup mycs occurences
 - remove global specific mocks (like `getGELlabel`) and give possibility to import them from config (with example)